D01110788/TwiitterWikidata/README.md

 # Part 2 Twitter data parsing

-Part 2 parses the twitter live streamed data from Part 1 above storing the results within the project structure.
-This processing includes cleaning of the tweets by extracting the hashtags per tweet removing ASCII characters, removing strings of less than minimum length, splitting in to words, removing stop words of language English and storing the results for additional processing.
-TThe strings are split in preparation for applying n-grams.
-N-grams (1 to 4 is applied to the data).
-For each of the 4 n-gram output the spaces are stripped, hashtag occurrences are counted and ordered by the most frequent for further processing.
+Part 2 parses the twitter live streamed data from Part 1 above, storing the results within the project structure.
+This processing includes cleaning of the tweets by extracting the hashtags per tweet removing ASCII characters, removing strings of less than minimum length, splitting the tweets in to words, removing stop words of language English and storing the results for additional processing.
+The strings are split in preparation for applying n-grams.
+N-grams (1 to 4) is applied to the data.
+For each of the 4 n-gram output the spaces are stripped from the string, the hashtag occurrences are counted and ordered by the most frequent for further processing.

 1. wordsonly1.py    - FROM  'streamtwitter/tweets' folder   ->   TO 'tweetwords' folder
-* Take the tweets files '.json' format tweets and parses the tweet removing the hashtag, removing non ASKII characters, validating the line contains at least 2 characters and placing the content in the 'tweetwords' folder with file format 'Words_Only.<date>.csv' for additional processing.
-If the number of words added to the file is greater than or equal to 5000 a new file is created or if the end of the .json file is reached.
+* Take the tweets files in '.json' format  and parses the tweet removing the hashtag, removing non ASCII characters, validate the line contains at least 2 characters and placing the content in the 'tweetwords' folder with file format 'Words_Only.<date>.csv' for additional processing.
+If the number of words added to the file is greater than or equal to 5000, a new file is created or if the end of the .json file is reached.

-2. tokenisetwwitter2.py    -from tweetwords folder /  to tokenisedtweets2 folder
+2. tokenisetwitter2.py    -from tweetwords folder /  to tokenisedtweets2 folder
 * This process takes the hashtag full words from step 1 splits the word in to individual words based on the 'wordsegment' python implementation, converts the string to lower case, removes stop words using the python implementation 'stopwords' of the English language.
 The result length is validated greater than 2 and output to a new .csv file 'tokenise.<date-time>.csv' for further processing.

-3. tokenisetwwitter3.py   - from tokenisedtweets2 / to  tokenisetweets3 # break up big ngrams
+3. tokenisetwitter3.py   - from tokenisedtweets2 / to  tokenisetweets3 =>  break up big ngrams

-This implementation breaks up the big n-ngrams.
+* This implementation breaks up the big n-ngrams.
 Each line is processed separately - Firstly the line from the .csv file is read, and the sentence length in words is determined where a space indicates a new word.

 * If the sentence length is less than 5 (equal to 4 words) print the full text to the new .csv file for further processing.
 *  If the sentence length is equal to 5 words split the string in to the first 3 words and the last 2 words and add both to the output file.
 Then take the first 2 words and last 3 words of the same entry and add them to the output file.